-In memory of those happy years when "The National" always happened on Whit Monday, I give the text of the Prayer to our Lady of Walsingham, in use since at least the first edition of the Pilgrims' Manual in 1928 (in more recent decades, detudorised ... such childishness ...).
+(1) Here is the text of the Prayer to our Lady of Walsingham, in use since at least the first edition of the Pilgrims' Manual in 1928 (in more recent decades this prayer was detudorised ... such childishness ...).

-Perhaps nostalgic old persons like me would like to burst forth from Lockdown and make a virtual pilgrimage to the Holy House, back in time to, say, Whit Monday 1960.
-Or would that be schismatic?
+Perhaps nostalgic but infirm old persons like myself would like to make a virtual pilgrimage to the Holy House, back in time to, say, Whit Monday 1960.

 O Mary, recall the solemn moment when Jesus, thy divine Son, dying upon the cross, confided us to thy maternal care.
 Thou art our Mother, we desire ever to remain thy devout children.
 Let us therefore feel the effects of thy powerful intercession with Jesus Christ.
 Make thy Name again glorious in this place once renowned throughout our land by thy visits, favours, and many miracles.